wenjiechen/dataCommunicationLabs/README.md

 dataCommunicationLabs
 ---
-This is a course project of Data Communication and Networks
+This is a course project of Data Communication and Networks.
+It contains a simple http **web server** and a simple http **web proxy**.